-Short term interest rates have remained low in 2013, 2014 and most of 2015 in connection with decreases in the target Federal Funds rate by the Federal Reserve Bank.
-In December 2015, the Federal Reserve Bank increased its target Federal Funds rate to 50 basis points.
-During 2013, medium term interest rates increased in anticipation of the ending of bond buying program by the Federal Reserve Bank before decreasing again in 2014.
-After the rate increase in 2015, medium term rates began to decline again.
-Overall, the effect on the Company was marginal.
-The Company's net interest margin in 2015 was 3.33% and in 2014 was 3.60%.
+Short term interest rates have remained low in 2014, 2015 and most of 2016 in connection with the target Federal Funds rate by the Federal Reserve Bank.
+In December 2015, the Federal Reserve Bank increased its target Federal Funds rate to 50 basis points and again in December 2016 to 75 basis points.
+After the rate increase in 2015, medium term rates began to decline but rose again after the presidential election in November 2016.
+Overall, the effect on the Company has been marginal.
+The Company's net interest margin in 2016 was 3.07% and in 2015 was 3.33%.